badz20/SimpleNoteApp/README.md

 <h1>Simple Note App</h1>

 <p>This is a simple Laravel note-taking application.
-It provides easy and single page of view for users to create, edit, and delete notes.
+It provides an easy and single page of view for users to create, edit, and delete notes.
 I also have used modal from bootstrap 5 for the create & edit form.
 This application is a basic example of Laravel's CRUD (Create, Read, Update, Delete).</p>

 <h2>Features</h2>
 <ul>